pwilmart/PAW_pipeline/README.md

+# UPDATE 8/22/2019
+Prior version of `sqt_converter.py` had a serious bug that resulted in a large amount of data to be dropped.
+Please discard any scripts downloaded between 8/6/2019 and 8/22/2019 and replace with new versions.

 # Update 8/6/2019
 New version of `sqt_converter.py` greatly speeds up processing of semi-trpytic searches.
 There are some changes to `PAW_lib.py` that are also needed.
 New versions of these two scripts are now in the repository.
 The conversion step creates peptide lookup dictionaries by doing an *in silico* digestion of the FASTA file.
 This can take a few minutes upfront, depending on database size.
 The dictionaries can be pretty large.